-The CFSR assesses State performance during a specific time period on 26 child welfare outcomes pertaining to safety, permanence, and well-being.
+The CFSR assesses State performance during a specific time period on 26 child welfare outcomes pertaining to safety, permanency, and well-being.
 In order for California to achieve compliance with the federal CFSR, Assembly Bill (AB) 636 instituted the Federal measures and a series of State outcome measures that provide key indicators of program performance, processes, and delivery of critical client services.

 The COAS Quarterly Outcome Data Reports provide the basis for understanding Santa Barbara County's performance over time as a means of continuous quality improvement, not for point-in-time comparisons across counties.
 Point-in-time comparisons of Santa Barbara's performance does not in and of itself provide a valid picture of those factors that ultimately contribute to client outcomes as those are readily influenced by internal business process decisions; access and availability of critical client services; a multitude of community factors; and the varying roles and impact of stakeholders, and the simple economy of scales indicating that relatively small numbers create significant variability in percentage based measures.
 The quarterly outcome data itself yields a more comprehensive picture on where improvements might be needed when considered in conjunction with additional internal data sources and analysis along with departmental and community contextual considerations.
 As identified in the CSA, the complexity of family issues including poverty, substance abuse, mental health, domestic violence, cultural differences, the presence of more children with complex behavioral/emotional needs, and larger family sizes provides some of the contextual relevance to the outcome measures provided.
-Page 4 of 4

-The System Improvement Plan (SIP) serves as the operational agreement between the State and the County defining actions the County will implement to improve outcomes for children and families based on the findings in the CSA.
-While there were several priority areas addressed in the CSA, the SIP will concentrate efforts to improve performance on three primary Outcome Measures: No Recurrence of Maltreatment, Reunification within 12 months, and Placement Stability.
+The SIP serves as the operational agreement between the State and the County defining actions the County will implement to improve outcomes for children and families based on the findings in the CSA.
+While there were several priority areas addressed in the CSA, Child Welfare Services will concentrate efforts to improve performance on two primary Outcome Measures: Permanency in 12 months and Placement Stability, as well as the systemic factor: Workforce Wellness.
+Probation will concentrate its efforts on the Outcome Measure: Permanency in 12 Months, and the systemic factors: Youth Placement Prevention, and Staff, Caregiver, and Service Provider Training.
 The Department of Social Services and County Probation Department will reconvene a SIP review committee annually to assess progress and make adjustments to the plan for inclusion in the requisite annual updates.